FreedomWriter/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases describe the way data is organized, SQL is a querying language used to organize the data stored in the database

 - [ ] Why do tables need a `primary key`?

+A primary key gives you a way to target a particular row in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table, sometimes called and intermediary or join table.

 ## Minimum Viable Product